A Final Voyage On Portugal’s The Presidential Train

 Amuse Bouche

-At 11:29 am, we were in our cabin just in time for a server to arrive with a bottle of sparkling 2016 Niepoort Spumante Olo.
+At 11:29 am, we were in our cabin just in time for the arrival of a bottle of sparkling 2016 Niepoort Spumante Olo.
 At exactly 11:30 am on the nose, I had the first, of many, glasses of wine in my hand.

-A few minutes late, we were off and the same server came back with a little amuse bouche of cured tuna that just melted in my mouth.
-The sun was starting to warm up the day and our cabin as we followed the Douro River east away from Porto.
+A few minutes late, we were off and the same waiter came back with an amuse bouche of cured tuna that just melted in my mouth.
+Outside, the sun was beginning to warm our cabin as we followed the Douro River east away from Porto.

 Let The Lunch Begin

 A second appetizer of partridge terrine came out alongside a refill of our glasses, which I happily accepted.
-We had a chance to chat with the couple also in our cabin.
+We had a chance to chat with the cabin companions.
 The gentlemen was a food writer in Lisbon, so we shared a mutual appreciation for good eats and travel.

-The cabin itself has the same look as it once did in the past, but with new interiors commissioned to be remade by the same company that made the original.
+The cabin itself has the same look and feel it had in the past, but with new interiors commissioned to be remade by the same company that made the original.

-Shortly after 12, we were invited to take our seats in the dining carriage for lunch.
+Shortly after noon, we were invited to take our seats in the dining carriage for lunch.
 Dining like this on an old train has long been one of my dream bucket list items.
-Everything was ready and neatly laid out.
-Crisp linen cloth, spotless glasses for the white and red wines and of course the menu.
+Everything was ready and neatly laid out – crisp linen cloth, spotless wine glasses and, of course, the menu.

 A Culinary Showcase of Portugal’s Flavors (Part I)